Vajdani/SM-Terrain-Override/readme.md

 ```
 4. Go to `Objects\Database\ShapeSets\example.shapeset`, and add a dummy shape.\
 Make sure to hide it from the inventory, since the shape will only be used to register in the **Mod Database**.\
-Here is an example for the shapeset, don't forget to change the `UUID` property:
+Example for the shapeset, don't forget to change the `UUID` property:
 ```json
 {
     "blockList" : [